Cosinecos/EVAR/README.md

 ## License

 NarraCrime-300 and its dataset-specific metadata are released under [CC BY 4.0](LICENSE_DATASET_CC_BY_4.0.md).
-Repository documentation and supporting software materials are covered by the terms stated in [LICENSE](LICENSE).
+See [LICENSE](LICENSE) for licensing information covering the remaining repository materials.

 > **Coming soon:** The complete EVAR implementation and detailed reproduction instructions are currently being organized and will be released in this repository.